New York Stock Exchange: 21st century

 On January 26, 2000, an altercation during filming of the music video for Rage Against the Machine's "Sleep Now in the Fire", directed by Michael Moore, caused the doors of the exchange to be closed and the band to be escorted from the site by security after the members attempted to gain entry into the exchange.

 In the aftermath of the September 11 attacks, the NYSE was closed for four trading sessions, resuming on Monday, September 17, one of the rare times the NYSE was closed for more than one session and only the third time since March 1933.
 On the first day, the NYSE suffered a 7.1% drop in value (684 points); after a week, it dropped by 14% (1,370 points).
 An estimated $1.4 trillion was lost within five days of trading.
 The NYSE was only 5 blocks from Ground Zero.
+The same day it was announced that the exchange and the New York Stock Exchange building would be closed to the general public, a practice that continues to the present day.

-On May 6, 2010, the Dow Jones Industrial Average posted its largest intraday percentage drop since the crash on October 19, 1987, with a 998-point loss later being called the 2010 Flash Crash (as the drop occurred in minutes before rebounding).
+On May 6, 2010, the Dow Jones Industrial Average posted its largest intraday percentage drop since the crash on October 19, 1987, with a 998-point loss later being called the 2010 Flash Crash (as the drop occurred for only 36 minutes before rebounding).
 The SEC and CFTC published a report on the event, although it did not come to a conclusion as to the cause.
 The regulators found no evidence that the fall was caused by erroneous ("fat finger") orders.

 On October 29, 2012, the stock exchange was shut down for two days due to Hurricane Sandy.
 The last time the stock exchange was closed due to weather for a full two days was on March 12 and 13, 1888.

 On May 1, 2014, the stock exchange was fined $4.5 million by the Securities and Exchange Commission to settle charges that it had violated market rules.

 On August 14, 2014, Berkshire Hathaway's A Class shares, the highest priced shares on the NYSE, hit $200,000 a share for the first time.

 On July 8, 2015, technical issues affected the stock exchange, halting trading at 11:32 am ET.
 The NYSE reassured stock traders that the outage was "not a result of a cyber breach", and the Department of Homeland Security confirmed that there was "no sign of malicious activity".
 Trading eventually resumed at 3:10 pm ET the same day.

 On May 25, 2018, Stacey Cunningham, the NYSE's chief operating officer, became the Big Board's 67th president, succeeding Thomas Farley.
 She is the first female leader in the exchange's 226-year history.

 In March 2020, the NYSE announced plans to temporarily move to all-electronic trading on March 23, 2020, due to the COVID-19 pandemic.
 Along with the PHLX and the BSE, the NYSE reopened on May 26, 2020.